Towards Efficient Alternating Current Optimal Power Flow Analysis on Graphical Processing Units: Projected Performance Improvement with Available Technology

-Results in \cite{abhyankar2021acopf} show that the model evaluation could be \ac{gpu}-accelerated.
+The entire performance improvement for \ac{acopf} is due to acceleration of matrix factorization on \ac{gpu} (Figure \ref{fig:ma57_vs_cusolver}).
+Results in \cite{abhyankar2021acopf} show that the model evaluation could be \ac{gpu}-accelerated, as well.
 We can therefore make projections for further performance improvements.
 We conservatively anticipate a $4\times$ speedup for the sparse Hessian evaluation on \ac{gpu} and $3\times$ for constraints, constraint Jacobians and other model components.
 In \cite{abhyankar2021acopf}, speedup of $2$-$3\times$ was achieved on vector kernels and more than $15\times$ on dense matrix kernels for the largest grid evaluated (2,000-bus Texas grid model).
 While memory access is more efficient when evaluating dense matrix elements, we nevertheless believe it is safe to expect at least $4\times$ speedup for sparse matrix evaluation, especially for the large use cases we consider.
 Fig. \ref{fig:ma57_vs_cusolver_projection} illustrates the projected performance for the Eastern U.S. grid ($2\times$ speedup on the \ac{gpu}) if the model evaluation were performed on the \ac{gpu}.